 “More like a truck running into the back of the building,” John was certain.

+A flash flood had surged down from the distant hills.
+The rampaging leading wave quickly past, but the entire motel complex was now immersed in six inches of water.
 The next time one of us opened the door a deluge poured in flooding the place.
 We scrambled about in the rising torrent, tossing equipment and personal belongings on top of the furniture.
 That night I slept in a bed that stood like a segment of causeway over the waters of a dark and silent sea.

 FADE TO BLACK